denten-books/plain-text/0-chapter.md

 whose loss Kittler laments.
 Only in such encrypted tunnels and secure shells can anything like the digital humanities take root.

-In drawing the history of the universal Turing machine, we will observe the evolution of symbolism into its final and totalizing form.
+In drawing the history of the book as a universal Turing machine, we will observe the evolution of symbolism into its final and totalizing form.
 By converting machine states into symbols, the Turing machine represents the ultimate negation of matter.
 It subsumes all lesser mechanisms amenable to computation---which some would say includes brains and universes.[ln1-brains] The universal Turing machine has the potential to mediate everywhere, yet, paradoxically, it's method of "mediation" abstracts from any notion of medium